AuthArmor/autharmor-js-ui/README.md

 ## Using the Interactive Client

 This package provides the `AuthArmorInteractiveClient` class to imperatively create authentication requests.
-Unlike the `AuthArmorClient` class where everything is done programmatically, this class includes a UI which will be displayed to the user to request their interaction and show them the status of the authentication request.
+Unlike the `AuthArmorClient` class where everything is done programmatically and you are responsible for collecting inputs from and providing visual feedback to the user, this class includes a UI which will be displayed to the user to request their interaction and show them the status of the authentication request.

 ### Creating an Interactive Client